 Despite the bombs, despite the fear riding on a bus or walking down a city street now induces, Jerusalem was crowded and festive, just as it should be on Hanukah.
 Today you can be a hero just by going to a café.

 After spending two hours stuck in traffic on the ride home, I arrived too worn out to cook dinner.
-Knowing that Jason had to work late, I stopped by my local falafel place for a bite.
+Knowing that my husband had to work late, I stopped by my local falafel place for a bite.
 The owner greeted me like a long lost friend.
 Turning to the TV hanging in the corner of his shop he shook his head, "So, what will be?
 They bomb a busload of civilians and we bomb empty military buildings."